leovcunha/deepfake_detection_cnn_rnn/README.md

 ## M.Sc.
 Project

-This project used two datasets: DFDC and CelebDF-v2 and experimented with two different models: pure CNN - EfficientNet and hybrid CNN-RNN with EfficientNet-GRU.
+This project used two deepfake datasets: DFDC and CelebDF-v2 and one real faces dataset: Youtube Faces and experimented with two different models: pure CNN - EfficientNet and hybrid CNN-RNN with EfficientNet-GRU.
 <br/>
 <br/>

+### Folder Structure

+    models/ - to put pretrained weights of the models figures/ - generated for the report
+    notebook/ - notebooks used for experimenting
+    pso/ - the pso algorithm
+    src/ - source code folder
+        src/dataset - VideoDataset class and functions to load data, data transformations models - classes for Efficientnet and Efficientnet-GRU utils - helper functions
+        train_val_functions - functions to train and run inference in both models

 ### Instructions to Run

+0.  **Have cuda installed.
+Install requirements**

+    ```
+    pip install requirements.txt
+    ```

-1. Download data files and unzip folders into the data folder.
+1.  **Download data files and unzip folders into the data folder.**

         1.1.
 Deepfake detection Dataset parts 0 to 5 in ./data/dfdc: